cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 ### Lifetime elision

 You have learned that every reference has a lifetime and that you need to specify lifetime parameters for functions or structs that use references.
 The Rust team found that Rust programmers were entering the same lifetime annotations over and over in particular situations.
 These situations were predictable and followed a few deterministic patterns.
-The developers programmed these patterns into the compiler’s code so the borrow checker could infer the lifetimes in these situations and wouldn’t need explicit annotations.
+The developers programmed these patterns into the compiler’s code so the borrow checker could infer the lifetimes in these situations and would not need explicit annotations.

 > The patterns programmed into Rust’s analysis of references are called the _lifetime elision rules_.
 Lifetimes on function or method parameters are called _input lifetimes_, and lifetimes on return values are called _output lifetimes_.